feikname/RandomStuff/ff2_zm_brasil_console_commands.md

 [065] halenext - No description available
 [066] haleresetpoints - No description available
-[067] haletoggle - Allows players to enable/disable being in the boss queue [068] halevoice - No description available[068] halevoice - No description available
+[067] haletoggle - Allows players to enable/disable being in the boss queue [068] halevoice - No description available
 [069] listmaps - No description available
 [070] mm - Shows the model manager menu